-Trusts – whether created for the purpose of anonymity, facilitating land transactions, or for probate avoidance – can be an important element in an overall asset protection structure.
-However, a trust is not a "legal entity" in the same sense as a corporation or LLC.
-Trust agreements are not filed anywhere and have no state registration or approval.
+Trusts—whether created for the purpose of anonymity, facilitating land transactions, or for probate avoidance—can be an important element in an overall asset protection structure.
+However, trusts are not technically legal entities in the same sense as a corporation or an LLC, although they often act like it in the real world.
+Trust agreements are not officially filed anywhere and have no state registration or approval requirements.
 Accordingly, there is no liability barrier and piercing rules do not apply.
-The participants in a trust – the trustor/grantor, the trustee, and the beneficiaries – are automatically exposed to lawsuits in their personal and individual capacities.
-For this reason, it is our view that investment trusts are most effectively used in conjunction with an LLC.
-The exception is a stand-alone living trust for the homestead since the homestead and related assets are already protected by Art.
-XVI, Sec.
-50 of the Texas Constitution and Property Code Chapters 41 and 42.
-See our companion articles Living Trusts in Texas and Homestead Protections in Texas.
+The participants in a trust—the trustor/grantor, the trustee, and the beneficiaries—are automatically exposed to lawsuits in their personal and individual capacities, which can be a dangerous position in which to find oneself.
+For this reason, investment trusts are most effectively used in conjunction with an LLC.
+The exception is a stand-alone living trust for the homestead since the homestead and related assets are already protected by Texas Constitution article XVI, section 50 and Property Code chapters 41 and 42.

 A related point worth making is that a judgment lien will not attach to trust property for which the judgment debtor is serving as trustee.
 Davis v.
 Gayer, 2004 WL 638140 (Tex.App.—Houston [1st Dist.].
 Expect a hassle, however, from the plaintiff's attorney if your "trust" has no trust agreement to back it up, no deeds of property into it, no EIN or bank account, and no records.